Apply for Free & Reduced Meal benefits.

 Only 1 application is needed per household.

-Print and fill out this Paper Application and then
+Print and fill out this PAPER APPLICATION and then return it to school.

 scan and email to firstname.lastname@example.org